Collapsed Auckland company Precision Foundry owes creditors $10.2m

-Failed Auckland-based manufacturer Precision Foundry owes creditors a combined $10.2 million.
+Failed Auckland manufacturer Precision Foundry owes creditors a combined $10.2 million.

 According to the receiver's first report, the company, which up until December last year produced specialist metal components for a range of industries, owes secured creditors $3.39m and unsecured creditors $5.5m.